Man killed in Co Dublin stabbing, two men arrested

 On Tuesday morning gardaí cordoned off the path on both sides of the road.

-A large section of plastic sheeting was placed on a section of the road and the man’s remains were left in situ overnight pending a preliminary examination by a pathologist at the scene on Tuesday morning before being removed for postmortem.
+A large section of plastic sheeting was placed on a section of the road and the man’s remains were left in situ overnight pending a preliminary examination by a pathologist at the scene .

+The body of the deceased has since been removed to Dublin City Morgue where Assistant State Pathologist Dr Margaret Bolster is due to carry out a posmortem on Tuesday afternoon.

 Once the results of the postmortem are clear it is expected that a murder investigation will begin.

-The dead man, a 30-year-old with an address in Killiney, is known to gardaí but was not regarded as a gangland figure.
+The dead man, a 31-year-old with an address in Killiney, is known to gardaí but was not regarded as a gangland figure.

-He was the father of at least two children and had once attacked gardaí as they tried to arrest him for an offence he was suspected of.
+He was the father of at least two children and had once attacked gardaí as they tried to arrest him for an offence of which he was suspected.

 Gardaí believe they have identified the men who were at the scene when the victim was stabbed.